ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

 ----------------------------
 `Samba <https://www.samba.org/>`_, a file sharing service, is running on the board.
 The home area on the board can be accessed as a network drive, and you can transfer files to and from the board.

-In Windows, to access the pynq home area you can go to:
+In Windows, to access the PYNQ home area you can go to:

 ``\\pynq\xilinx``